 The number and percentage of vehicles in each test group for which a warranty replacement or warranty repair of a specific propulsion-related part or battery was identified.

-A short description of the specific propulsion-related part or battery that was replaced or repaired under warranty.
+A short description of the specific propulsion-related part or battery that was the subject of the warranty claim.

 ZWIRs shall be submitted not more than 25 days after the close of a calendar quarter.
-Subsequent to the filing of a ZWIR for a test group, a vehicle manufacturer shall submit quarterly reports through the remainder of the applicable warranty period for the specific propulsion-related parts or battery that are the subject of the ZWIR that update the number and percentage of warranty claims with the most recent information for that test group.
-ZWIRs and report updates shall be submitted to the Chief, Emissions Certification and Compliance Division.
+Subsequent to the filing of a ZWIR for a test group, a vehicle manufacturer shall submit quarterly reports through the remainder of the applicable warranty period for the specific propulsion-related parts or battery that are the subject of the ZWIR.
+The quarterly reports must update the number and percentage of warranty claims with the most recent information for that test group.

 Zero Emission Vehicle (ZEV) Field Information Reports

-On the basis of data obtained and reported pursuant to subsection (d) for ZWIRs, a vehicle manufacturer shall file a ZEV field information report (ZFIR) not more than 45 days after the ZWIR indicates that a cumulative total of unscreened warranty claims for a specific propulsion-related part or battery in a test group exceeds 4 percent or 50 in number (whichever is greater), unless the vehicle manufacturer has notified the Chief, Emissions Certification and Compliance Division, in writing, of its intent to perform a corrective action.
-The vehicle manufacturer must submit a remedial action plan to the Executive Officer for review and approval in accordance with CCR, title 13, section 1962.7 within 45 days of its notice of intent to perform such corrective action.
+On the basis of data obtained and reported pursuant to subsection (d) for ZWIRs, a vehicle manufacturer shall file a ZEV field information report (ZFIR) not more than 45 days after the ZWIR indicates that a cumulative total of unscreened warranty claims for a specific propulsion-related part or battery in a test group exceeds 6 percent or 75 in number (whichever is greater), unless the vehicle manufacturer has notified the Executive Officer of its intent to perform a corrective action.
+The vehicle manufacturer must submit a corrective action plan to the Executive Officer for review and approval in accordance with CCR, title 13, section 1962.7 within 45 days of its notification of its intent to perform such corrective action.

-All ZFIRs shall be submitted to the Chief, Emissions Certification and Compliance Division, and shall contain the following information in substantially the order below:
+All ZFIRs shall be submitted to the Executive Officer and shall contain the following information in substantially the order below:

 The vehicle manufacturer's corporate name.